-To enhance the district's efforts to improve the health of our students, a School Nutrition and Physical Activity Advisory Committee (SNPAAC) shall be formed.
+To enhance the district's efforts to improve the health of our students, a wellness committee shall be formed.
 It shall be structured in a way to ensure age-appropriate recommendations are made that correlate to the District's grade configurations.
-The SNPAAC shall have the powers and responsibilities delegated to it by statute and Rule and are incorporated into this policy by reference.
-The overarching goal of the committee shall be to promote student wellness by monitoring how well the District is doing at implementing this policy.
-The SNPAAC shall use modules 1, 2, 3, 4, 10 and 11 of the Centers For Disease Control' (CDC) School Health Index as a basis for annually assessing each school's progress toward meeting the requirements of this policy.
-The results of the annual assessment shall be included in the school district's support plan (SDSP), provided to each school's principal, and reported to the board.
+The wellness committee shall have the powers and responsibilities delegated to it by statute and Rule and are incorporated into this policy by reference.
+The overarching goal of the wellness committee shall be to promote student wellness by monitoring how well the District is doing at implementing this policy.
+The wellness committee shall use modules 1, 2, 3, 4, 10 and 11 of the Centers For Disease Control' (CDC) School Health Index as a basis for annually assessing each school's progress toward meeting the requirements of this policy.
+The results of the annual assessment shall be included in the District's district strategic plan (DSP), provided to each school's principal, and reported to the board.
 Goals and objectives for nutrition and physical activity shall also be included in the SDSP.

-The SNPAAC shall be made up of Individuals from the following groups to the extent interested persons from each group desire to be included in the development, implementation, and periodic review of the District's wellness policy:3
+The wellness committee shall be made up of Individuals from the following groups to the extent interested persons from each group desire to be included in the development, implementation, and periodic review of the District's wellness policy:

 - Members of the District's Board of Directors;

 - School administrators:

 - School nutrition personnel;

 - Teacher organizations;

 - Teachers of physical education;

-- Parents;
+- Parents:

 - Students: